shamalle/face-detection-images/README.md

 Because of the model being fully convolutional (no fixed size inputs of layers) it can be used on bigger images and get a spatial map of face scores for different image patches (face recognition).

+### Data sets

+The data sets for training and testing was given from the course coordinator.
+Not included in this repository.
+Consisted of face and no-face images of size 48x48 pixels as well as ground truth information for evaluation phase.

 ### Faces recognized with ground truth (green boxes)